deviate-dv8/serpfree/README.md

 ## Notes

 - The project uses `puppeteer-real-browser` to avoid detection by Bing, Yahoo, and DuckDuckGo.
-- Google works if your IP is already recognized by Google servers.
+- ~~Google works if your IP is already recognized by Google servers.
 Deploying it on a VPS with a fresh IP may fail initially due to Google's anti-bot mechanism.
-You will need to manually search once and pass their CAPTCHA to obtain a session ID.
+You will need to manually search once and pass their CAPTCHA to obtain a session ID.~~ **(Solved)**

 ## Future Updates